 (COLD WAR: 1964-75 – continued)

-People in the U.S. had been turning against United States involvement in the war in Vietnam in greater numbers – as had happened among the French.
+People in the US, meanwhile, had been turning against the war in greater numbers – as had happened among the French.
 They had not been influenced much by demonstrations.
-They were not influenced at all by demonstrations that disrupted traffic and other routines of daily life, but they were influenced by what they saw on television, including children running from bombing being carried out by Saigon's U.S. backed airforce.
-The U.S. Congress responded to the change in public opinion on the war, and it voted restrictions on material support to the regime in Saigon.
+They were not influenced at all by demonstrations that disrupted traffic and other routines of daily life, but they had been influenced by what they saw on television, including children running from bombing being carried out by Saigon's US backed airforce.

-Most of the U.S. miliary support personnel and construction companies also pulled out.
-In 1974, the U.S. Congress cut off funding military assistance for Saigon or anyplace else in Indochina.
+Most of the US military support personnel and construction companies also pulled out.
+In 1974, the 93rd US Congress, controlled by the Democratic Party, cut off funding military assistance for Saigon or anyplace else in Indochina.
 And in 1974, Nixon was driven from office by the Watergate scandal.
-United States military aid dropped from 2.3 billion in 1971 to 1 billion in 1974, and "the annual $400 million the US had spent in Vietnam ceased altogethe."
+United States military aid dropped from 2.3 billion in 1971 to 1 billion in 1974, and "the annual $400 million the US had spent in Vietnam ceased altogether."
 (Bradley, p.
 170)

 The result for Saigon was a weakened economy and more frustrated people, more corruption and political instability.
 Inflation reached 90 percent and unemployed skyrocketed with three to four million unemployed.
-Saigon's less than democratic president, Nguyen Van Thieu, was losing support from former anti-Communist supporters, and Thieu responded not with a hearts-and-minds strategy but by jailing new protesters and desenters.
+Saigon's less than democratic president, Nguyen Van Thieu, was losing the support of his former anti-Communist supporters, and Thieu responded not with a hearts-and-minds strategy but by jailing new protesters and dissenters.

-Believing that Saigon was not living up to the Paris Peace Accords, and with no fear of U.S. bombing, and finding weakness among the Saigon forces, the North moved against Saigon in force.
-They believed they had the right to do because the whole of Vietnam was their country and that they were liberating their country from a regime that was not legitimate.
+Believing that Saigon was not living up to the Paris Peace Accords, and with no fear of US bombing and finding weakness among the Saigon forces, the North moved against the Saigon regime.
+As they saw it they were liberating their country from a regime that was not legitimate.

-The speed with which the Saigon forces collapsed surprised northern strategists.
+The speed with which the Saigon forces collapsed surprised the North's strategists.
 Thieu resigned on April 21, 1975.
-Chaos occurred in Saigon as the U.S. ordered the evacuation of all its personnel.
-Vietnamese who had connections with the U.S. feared mistreatment following a Communist victory, and they fought for a place on departing U.S. ships.
+Chaos occurred in Saigon as the US ordered the evacuation of all its personnel.
+Vietnamese who had worked for the Americans or had other connections with the US feared mistreatment following a Communist victory, and they fought for a place on departing US ships.

-The effort by the United States to prop up an anti-Communist regime in Saigon had cost the lives of something like 50,000 U.S. military men, and it had accomplished nothing.
+The effort by the United States to prop up an anti-Communist regime in Saigon had cost the lives of something like 50,000 US military men, and it had accomplished nothing.
 Losses among the Vietnamese were greater.
 Among those fighting in Saigon's military, about 220,000 were killed.
 Those killed fighting on the side of the Communists are estimated to be between 650,000 and 1,000,000.
-Civilian deaths are estimated at around 4,000,000 – a lot of lives that would have been spared if nation-wide elections had been allowed in Vietnam in the late 1950s.
+(The population for the whole of Vietnam was around 46.6 million in 1975).
+Civilian deaths are estimated at around 4,000,000 – a lot of lives that would have been spared if nation-wide elections had been allowed to unite Vietnam in the late 1950s.